xenago/libnss_shim/README.md

    defined that output nothing (see the Configuration section for details).
 Updates to the config take effect immediately and can be performed at any time after `libnss_shim` has been installed and used, without restarting.

-5. By default, `shim` (meaning `libnss_shim`) is defined in `/etc/nsswitch.conf` as the final source for all supported databases.
-In that file, you can change the access order for each database's sources, remove `shim` from specific locations if not required, etc. Unlike `config.json`, `nsswitch.conf` is read only once per-process, so any software actively using it will need to be started or restarted.
+5. When installed, `libnss_shim` is defined as `shim` in `/etc/nsswitch.conf` as the last source for all supported databases.
+In that file, the access order for each database's sources can be changed, `shim` can be removed from specific locations if not required, etc. Because `nsswitch.conf` is read only once per-process, any software actively using it will need to be started or restarted when changes are made.

    Rebooting the system is often the safest/easiest way to do this:
     ```